 The Office of Disability Services will review submitted documentation, including the completed Disability Disclosure Document, will make a determination of disability, and will consult with the appropriate campus professionals for further action.
-Once a determination of disability has been made, the Office of Disability Services will discuss reasonable, appropriate accommodations, auxiliary aids, and services with the student and will refer the student to other campus departments including the Academic Resource Center, Student Health Services, and Counseling Services for further dialogue and the development of an Accommodation Plan.
+Once a determination of disability has been made, the Office of Disability Services will discuss reasonable, appropriate accommodations, auxiliary aids, and services with the student and will refer the student to other campus departments, as appropriate, for further dialogue and assistance.
 Accommodations are determined on a case-by-case basis and must be requested by the student each semester.
 After the point of documentation and disclosure, it is the student's responsibility to begin a working relationship with his/her instructors by providing a letter of recommended accommodations from the Office of Disability Services.
 The student should then meet with each faculty member and describe how the disability will impact his/her coursework.
 Faculty members are a valuable resource and can usually help the student navigate the course requirements more efficiently.